camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 * If a boundary event is mapped, its persistent event trigger (for timers, messages, and signals) is migrated
 * If a boundary event in the source process definition is not mapped, then its event trigger is deleted during migration
 * If a boundary event of the target definition is not the target of a migration instruction, then a new event trigger is initialized during migration

+### Start Event

+Start events of event sub processes can be mapped from source to target with similar semantics as boundary events.
+In particular:

+* If a start event is mapped, its persistent event trigger (for timers, messages, and signals) is migrated
+* If a start event in the source process definition is not mapped, then its event trigger is deleted during migration
+* If a start event of the target definition is not the target of a migration instruction, then a new event trigger is initialized during migration

 ### Intermediate Catch Event